Orlando-pt/Orlando-pt/README.md

 <br />

-Hi, I'm Orlando Macedo, and that is all you need to know.
+Hi, I'm Orlando Macedo, and this readme file is still being developed, so you will need to wait a bit more to see how wonderful and great i am.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />